TAKING MEASUREMENTS & 3 ESSENTIAL CHECKS

 Also, I had to figure out an alternative way to position the level when installing the last suspension rail.

-Now, with this pole, I put it up in a favourable position, and it just sits there during the entire installation, allowing me to move my level up or down with ease.
+Now, with this pole, I put it up in a favourable position, and it just sits there during the entire installation, allowing me to move my level up or down easily.

 Just one, among others

-Over the years I have had several longer as well as shorter spirit levels.
-Somehow I have struggled to find one which stays true continuously.
+Over the years, I have had several longer and shorter spirit levels.
+Somehow, I have struggled to find one that stays true continuously.

 For the time being, which has been a very long while, I am using a 24″ level from DeWalt.